rafaelzorn/tindev/README.md

 ## Overview

-Project made on Rocketseat's OmniStack week.
+Application developed with React JS, React Native and NodeJS during Rocketseat's OmniStack week, it is a tinder to find developers.

 ## Backend